 Founded in 1191, St. Patrick’s Cathedral is the largest cathedral in Ireland.
-In addition to this cathedral, Dublin has a second cathedral called “Christ Church Cathedral”, which are just a few minutes’ walk from each other.
+In addition to this cathedral, Dublin has a second cathedral called “Christ Church Cathedral”, which is just a few minutes walk from each other.
 When you stand in front of St. Patrick’s Cathedral you can see how beautiful it is.
 However, when you go in its only gets better.
-St. Patrick’s Cathedral opening hours are 9:00 AM to 5:00 PM daily.
+St. Patrick’s Cathedral’s opening hours are 9:00 AM to 5:00 PM daily.
 A visit to the St. Patrick’s Cathedral should definitely be added to your Dublin itinerary / Ireland itinerary.

 #3 Enjoy in a pub in the evening